8 Probability inference

 This difference is extremely important.
 Consider the alternative sentence

 the numerical quantity is the same, but the meaning is very different.
 The probability can therefore be very different.
 If the engineer is the person who decides how to set that output, and has decided to set it to 100 MW, then the probability is obviously \(100\%\) (or very close to), because the engineer already knows what the output will be.
 The probability depends not only on a number, but on what it’s being done with that number: measuring, setting, third-party reporting, and so on.
-Often we write simply “\(O \mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}10\,\mathrm{W}\)”, provided that the full sentence behind this shorthand is understood.
+Often we write simply \(O \mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}10\,\mathrm{W}\), provided that the full sentence behind this shorthand is understood.

-These points listed above are not just a matter of principle.
+The points listed above are not just a matter of principle.
 They have important practical consequences.
-A data scientist who is not attentive to the source of the data (measured? set? reported, and so maybe less trustworthy?), or who does not carefully assess the context of a probability, or who mixes a probability with a frequency, or who does not take advantage (when possible) of the physics involved in the a problem – such data scientist will design systems with sub-optimal performance2 – or even cause deaths.
+A data scientist who is not attentive to the source of the data (measured? set? reported, and so maybe less trustworthy?), or who does not carefully assess the context of a probability, or who mixes a probability with a frequency, or who does not take advantage (when possible) of the physics involved in the a problem – such data scientist will design systems with sub-optimal performance3 – or even cause deaths.

-2 This fact can be mathematically proven.
+3 This fact can be mathematically proven.

-8.2 The many uses of the word “probability”
+8.3 The many uses of the word “probability”

 Beware of likelihood as a synonym for probability

 In everyday language, “likelihood” is synonym with “probability”.
-In technical writings about probability or statistics, however, “likelihood” means something different and is not a synonym of “probability”, as we explain below (§ 8.8.1).
+In technical writings about probability or statistics, however, “likelihood” means something different and is not a synonym of “probability”, as we explain below (§ 8.10.1).

-8.3 An unsure inference.
+8.4 An unsure inference.
 Probability notation

 Consider now the following variation of the trivial inference problem of § 7.1.